If you are making exams with

 pix(linked to pictures in

 /home/sysmgmnt/registration/pictures/) 5) If you are happy with the default 101 for the lowest numbered exam, skip this step.
-But otherwise, decide what is to be the lowest numbered exam.
-The default is 101.
-If you want to change that, add the number as one more argument to the
+But otherwise, decide what is to be the lowest numbered exam and add the number as one more argument to the

 note2secy.
 She should then get back to you saying she is ready for you to submit the exams which will be printed within the next day, approximately, and telling you which printer to use, either 7503 or 6503.
 If you are handling the printing yourself, make sure you have a subdirectory